kyma-project/kyma/docs/application-connector/03-07-application-connector-certificates.md

 type: Details
 ---

-Application Connector is secured with the client certificate which is being verified by the Istio Ingress Gateway.
+The Application Connector is secured with a client certificate verified by the Istio Ingress Gateway.

 By default, the server key and certificate are automatically generated.
-The user can provide his own server certificate and key during the installation by setting them as the following overrides:
+You can provide a custom server certificate and key during the installation by setting them as the following overrides:
 ```
 global.applicationConnectorCaKey: {BASE64_ENCODED_PRIVATE_KEY}
 global.applicationConnectorCa: {BASE64_ENCODED_CERTIFICATE}
 ```

-The example Config Map containing the overrides:
+This is a sample ConfigMap that contains overrides with a custom certificate and key:
 ```
 apiVersion: v1
 kind: ConfigMap